-To familiarise with the models commonly used for heterogeneous and complex reactors, analyse different reactions using reaction kinetics and learn the principles of catalytic and multi-phase reaction and reactor design.
+- To familiarize with the models commonly used for heterogeneous and complex reactors, analyze different reactions using reaction kinetics - To learn the principles of catalytic and multi-phase reaction and reactor design.

 Elements of reaction kinetics.
 Gas-solid, gas-liquid and gas-liquid on solid reactions.
 Kinetics of heterogeneous catalytic reactions.